openid/sharedsignals/openid-caep-interoperability-profile-1_0.md

 ### Authorization Server
 * MAY distribute discovery metadata (such as the authorization endpoint) via the metadata document as specified in [RFC8414]{{RFC8414}}
 * MUST support at least one of the following to obtain a short-lived access token.
 For example, a short lived access token could be defined as one in which the value of the `exp` claim is not longer than 60 mins after `nbf` claim.
-Please refer Access token lifetimes in the security considerations {{FAPI}} for additional considerations.
+Please refer to Access token lifetimes in the security considerations of {{FAPI}} for additional considerations.
 ** client credential grant flow {{RFC6749}} section 4.4
 ** authorization code flow {{RFC6749}} section 4.1